mvonballmo/CSharpHandbook/errorHandling.md

 * Prefer exceptions to return codes.
 * Use a return code only where all results are valid.
-* In those cases, prefer `Tuple` results to pure return codes.
-* Unless you have a public API, where the `Tuple` should be replaced with a concrete type.
 * Use the `Try*`-pattern (illustrated below) to encapsulate methods that can fail.
 * If errors/warnings are expected, then use an `ILogger` or similar construct to record those warnings rather than throwing and multiple catching exceptions.